ccsuehara/bolivia_labor/README.md

 while respecting the rich lived experiences of everyday Bolivians.

 ## Methodology
-We used the publicly available 2018 Bolivia household survey (Encuesta de Hogares) data as a basis for our analysis.
+We use the publicly available 2018 Bolivia household survey (Encuesta de Hogares) data as a basis for our analysis.
 Operating on the belief that social policies influence people differently at different points in their lives (e.g. educational policies affect children and youth much more than older adults), we took a lifecycle approach and segmented the population into four age groups: